-3.2.1 Tilt seat up to gain access to the battery.
+3.3.1 Unhook seat latch and tilt seat up to gain access to the battery.

-DANGER

-• Charging the battery may produce explosive gasses

-• Battery gasses can explode causing serious injury.

-- Keep sparks, flames, or cigarettes away from battery. - Ventilate when charging or using battery in an enclosed space. - Make sure venting path of battery is always open once battery is filled with acid.
+DANGER POTENTIAL HAZARD Charging the battery may produce explosive gasses WHAT CAN HAPPEN Battery gasses can explode causing serious injury.
+HOW TO AVOID THE HAZARD • Keep sparks, flames, or cigarettes away from battery.
+Ventilate when charging or using battery in an enclosed space.
+Make sure venting path of battery is always open once battery is filled with acid.

-3.2.2 Check the voltage of the battery with a digital voltmeter.
+3.3.2 Check the voltage of the battery with a digital voltmeter.
 Locate the voltage reading of the battery in the table below and charge the battery for the recommended time interval to bring the charge up to a full charge of 12.6 volts or greater.